shuxin852/protospace-39394/README.md

 ### Association

-- be_longs to :users
+- belongs_to :user
-- be_longs to :prototypes
+- belongs_to :prototype